- Define behavior and guidance.

 Think about an adult who had a positive influence on you as a child.
-This person might be a family member, teacher, coach or family friend.
+This person might be a family member, teacher, coach, or family friend.
 What do you remember most about this adult?
 Did this person provide just the right blend of positive guidance and firmness?
 Did they maintain a nurturing relationship with you while offering sound advice?
-How did they help you learn how to make good choices and understand the importance of your actions?
+How did they help guide you on how to make good choices and understand the importance of your actions?
 As a school-age staff member, you have a unique opportunity to help shape children’s behaviors by using positive guidance techniques in the learning environment.
 This is an important role because the proper use of positive guidance will teach children self-control, responsibility, and accountability.
 These are all qualities that are important as children grow and develop into their adolescent and teen years.

 Understanding Behavior and Guidance

-Children from all over the world, with varied backgrounds, personalities, temperaments and abilities, will be coming together in your school-age program to learn, play, grow and discover.
+Children from all over the world, with varied backgrounds, personalities, temperaments, and abilities, will be coming together in your school-age program to learn, play, grow, and discover.
 You will be encouraging children to interact, to make friends, and to work together on projects and goals.
 When children work and play together, challenging behaviors can create obstacles.
 As a school-age staff member, you will use guidance tools to influence the behaviors and experiences of the children in your program.

 Understanding Culture-Based Behaviors